 I originally made mine with just chicken stock and it was a little flat.
 All it took was a little vinegar mixed in to give it that slight tang you would get from the wine.
 I wouldn’t use white vinegar (too sour) or balsamic (could color the cheese), but would stick with a milder and sweeter rice vinegar or apple cider vinegar.

-Choose a gluten free bread, or go with just vegetables, for a gluten free treat.
-And vegetarians can use vegetable stock or apple juice.
+Choose a gluten free bread, or go with just vegetables, for a gluten free meal.
+And vegetarians can use vegetable stock .

-I like to cook it in the electric skillet at the table, then scoop the sauce into small bowls for each person.
+Since my son is overly sensitive to heat (it’s an autism thing), I prepare it in the electric skillet at the table, then scoop the sauce into small bowls for each person.

 Alcohol Free Cheese Fondue – all the fun and deliciousness of cheese fondue without the alcohol.
 Gluten free and vegetarian options.